sragu/multiplier/README.md

 ## Miscellaneous

  * Swift - under src/swift, you will find start/run scripts which will help to execute Swift code/tests

+## Learnings
+ * Bazel is quite fast, incrementally builds only new changes - but quite hard to grasp the project due to scattered build files.
+ * Java8 streams/lambdas makes the language a decent choice for once (not considering the awesomeness of JVM).
+ * JavaScript generators and other ES6 sytnax improvements are pretty neat.
+ * Rust lang concept of borrow/lifetimes are quite neat and warns you of potential mistakes.
+ * Swift3 error messages are super friendly, even highlighted where classes are renamed between versions.
+ * Rust/Swift/Java don't have concept of generators, only iterators